Does Renters Insurance Cover Dogs?

 - Dog injuries sustained by you and those in your household

-- Damage due to dogs destroying carpets or chewing on the woodwork in your rental
+- Damage due to dogs destroying carpets or chewing on the woodwork or any other physical damage to the structure or contents of your rental

 Dog breeds and pets excluded from renters insurance

-Are all dogs covered under renters insurance?
+Are there any dog breed restrictions under renters insurance?
 In some cases, insurance companies won’t cover certain canine breeds because they’re known to be aggressive.
 Others don’t cover dogs that weigh over a certain limit.

 Here’s a sample of pet types that are typically excluded or limited in a renters policy:

 - Unneutered male dogs